 Get in touch: email@example.com.

 Shannon’s love of travel was born after a post-high school summer spent backpacking through Canada.
 She’s since taken it across borders, volunteering with rescued jungle cats in Bolivia, trekking through the mountains of Peru, and traveling overland from Toronto to El Salvador.
 In late 2012, Shannon was completing an international development internship in Honduras, wondering what adventure could possibly come next when serendipity led her to her new family at OG!
-As Operations Director, Shannon spends a lot of time making spreadsheets, and only a little bit of time daydreaming about puppies.
+As Finance Director, Shannon spends a lot of time making spreadsheets, and only a little bit of time daydreaming about kittens.

 Get in touch: firstname.lastname@example.org.